Is Bark.com Worth It for Canadian Service Businesses? (2026 Review)

 A landing page is a single-page or small multi-page website designed to introduce your business and capture leads.
 This tier typically includes:

 Landing pages are ideal for startups, freelancers, or businesses that need a polished online presence quickly.
 At this price point, you should expect a custom design rather than a modified template, especially if you are working with a studio that builds from scratch.
+For a deeper look at when a landing page is the right call versus a full website, see our breakdown of landing page vs website.

 This is where most small to medium-sized businesses land.
 A business website typically includes: